Rhomboid Muscle Strain

 What Is A Rhomboid Muscle Strain?

-Two separate muscles make up what are collectively referred to as the rhomboid muscles: rhomboideus major and rhomboideus minor.
+Two separate muscles make up what is collectively referred to as the rhomboid muscles: rhomboid major and rhomboid minor.
 These vaguely diamond-shaped muscles connect your spine to the shoulder blade.
 While these muscles are technically in the upper back, they are extremely important in moving the arm and shoulder, especially for more aggressive and forcible motion.
 These muscles also help stabilize the shoulders and back and maintain correct posture.
-When either or both of these muscles is inflamed or slightly torn, it is a rhomboid muscle strain.
+When either or both of these muscles are inflamed or slightly torn, it is a rhomboid muscle strain.

 What Are The Major Symptoms?